 This tip will discuss how to create a morph animation from a series of still images.
 Older versions of Studio Artist used the old Timeline Animation op mode functionality to generate morphs.
-Morphs are now created in v4 using a single Morph Context in a Paint Action Sequence.
+Morphs are now created single Morph Context in a Paint Action Sequence.

 How to generate a morph

 To start off, open the Paint Action Sequence (PASeq) editor and erase the current PASeq by pressing the Erase button in the PASeq editor toolbar.

 Choose the first source image you will be using for your morph sequence and open it as the current source.

 Then, record a Morph Context action step by running the Action : PASeq Timeline : Record Context : Morph menu command.